Brideau/whackdata/_posts/2014-07-24-harvesting-out-cities-land-for-dollars.md

 The main tools I used were:

-* R for getting the data into something I could work with and doing all the math,
+* R for getting the data into something I could work with and doing all the math (code [here](https://github.com/Brideau/HarvestProperty/blob/master/PropertyTaxAnalysis.R)),

 * QGIS for taking that data and mapping it to the land data [tutorial](https://www.mapbox.com/tilemill/docs/guides/joining-data/#using-quantum-gis-to-join-your-data)